junxit/us-congress-bills-117/bill.md

 - **(a)** *Establishment of electronic information sharing system*
   - **(1)** *In general* The Administrator of the Federal Emergency Management Agency shall establish and maintain a web-based interagency electronic information sharing system, to be known as “DisasterAssistance.gov”, to—
-    - **(A)** facilitate the administration of the universal application for Federal disaster assistance established under section 3;
+    - **(A)** facilitate the administration of the universal application for direct Federal disaster assistance established under section 3;
     - **(B)** carry out the purposes of disaster assistance programs swiftly, efficiently, equitably, and in accordance with applicable laws, regulations, and the privacy and data protections provided under this section; and
-    - **(C)** detect, prevent, and investigate waste, fraud, abuse, or discrimination in the administration of disaster assistance programs.
+    - **(C)** support the detection, prevention, and investigation of waste, fraud, abuse, inequitable allocation of resources, or discrimination in the administration of disaster assistance programs.
-  - **(2)** *Authorities of Administrator* In establishing and maintaining the electronic information sharing system under this subsection, the Administrator may collect and maintain disaster assistance information received from a disaster assistance agency or an applicant for a disaster assistance program and share such information with any other disaster assistance agency using such electronic information sharing system.
+  - **(2)** *Authorities of Administrator* In establishing and maintaining the electronic information sharing system under this subsection, the Administrator may collect and maintain disaster assistance information received from a disaster assistance agency, a block grant recipient, or an applicant for a disaster assistance program and share such information with any other disaster assistance agency or block grant recipient using such electronic information sharing system.
 - **(b)** *Data security* The Administrator may facilitate the collection of disaster assistance information into the electronic information sharing system established under this section only after the following requirements have been met:
-  - **(1)** The Administrator certifies that the electronic information sharing system substantially complies with the data security standards and best practices of the National Institute of Standards and Technology.
+  - **(1)** The Administrator certifies that the electronic information sharing system substantially complies with the data security standards and best practices established pursuant to subchapter II of chapter 35 of title 44, United States Code, and any other applicable Federal information security policy.
   - **(2)** The Secretary of Homeland Security publishes a privacy impact assessment for the electronic information sharing system, in accordance with section 222 of the Homeland Security Act of 2002 (6 U.S.C.
 142).
-  - **(3)** The Administrator publishes standard rules of behavior for disaster assistance agencies and personnel granted access to disaster assistance information to protect such information from improper disclosure.
+  - **(3)** The Administrator, after consulting with disaster assistance agencies, publishes standard rules of behavior for disaster assistance agencies, block grant recipients, and personnel granted access to disaster assistance information to protect such information from improper disclosure.
 - **(c)** *Collection and sharing of additional records and information*
   - **(1)** *In general* The Administrator may authorize the collection, maintenance, sharing, and use of additional disaster assistance information by publishing a notice on DisasterAssistance.gov that includes a detailed description of—
     - **(A)** the specific amendments to the collection, maintenance, and sharing of disaster assistance information authorized;
     - **(B)** why each such amendment to how disaster assistance information is collected, maintained, or shared is necessary to carry out the purposes of a disaster assistance program and consistent with the fair information practice principles; and
-    - **(C)** the disaster assistance agencies that will be granted access to the additional information to carry out the purposes of any disaster assistance program.
+    - **(C)** the disaster assistance agencies and block grant recipients that will be granted access to the additional information to carry out the purposes of any disaster assistance program.
   - **(2)** *Notice and publication requirements* The publication of a notice under paragraph (1) of a revision to the DisasterAssistance.gov system of records prior to any new collection, or uses, of Privacy Act categories of records, to carry out the purposes of a disaster assistance program with regard to a disaster declared by the President under section 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5170; 5191), shall be deemed to satisfy the notice and publication requirements of section 552a(e)(4) of title 5, United States Code, for the 90-day period beginning on the date on which the publication under paragraph (1) is made.
+5170; 5191), shall be deemed to satisfy the notice and publication requirements of section 552a(e)(4) of title 5, United States Code, for the entire period of performance for any assistance provided under a disaster assistance program.
   - **(3)** *Waiver of information collection requirements*
     - **(A)** *In general* Upon the declaration of a major disaster or emergency pursuant to sections 401 or 501 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170; 5191), the President may direct the Administrator to waive the requirements of subchapter I of chapter 35 of title 44, United States Code, with respect to voluntary collection of information for the duration of such major disaster or emergency.
     - **(B)** *Transparency* Upon exercising the waiver authority under subparagraph (A), the Administrator shall—
-      - **(i)** promptly post on a website of the Federal Emergency Management Agency a brief justification for such waiver, the anticipated period of time such waiver will be in effect, and the agencies and offices within the Federal Emergency Management Agency to which such waiver shall apply; and
+      - **(i)** promptly post on a website of the Federal Emergency Management Agency a brief justification for such waiver, the anticipated period of time such waiver will be in effect, and the disaster assistance offices within the Federal Emergency Management Agency to which such waiver shall apply; and
       - **(ii)** update the information relating to such waiver, as applicable.
   - **(4)** *GAO review of waiver of information collection requirements*
     - **(A)** *In general* Not later than 1 year after the date of enactment of this Act, the Comptroller General of the United States shall issue a report describing the benefits and potential risks associated with authorizing the waiver of the information collection requirements described in paragraph (3).